 Yellow and orange roses don’t have that advantage.
 Yellow works well with purple, and orange works well with blue.
 Nevertheless, they can be lovely photography subjects, especially if you take a close-up or macro photo.
 They communicate joy and friendship and show love without the romance (though orange roses do hint at something more than friendship, as a bridge between yellow and red).

 White Roses or Roses in Black and White

 White roses are often used for weddings, as they symbolize pure love and unity.
 Long ago, they carried the same meaning as red roses, associated with love goddesses, but now they’re more virtuous.
 They don’t have the passion and sensuality of red roses, but instead carry honor, purity, and reverence.

 White roses can be challenging to photograph because they lack the bright color of other roses.
 They work well as background flowers (in portraits, for example), but if they’re the main subject, you have to be especially careful when composing the photo.
 If too much of the surrounding greenery is in the image, viewers could be distracted by the lush green, as it’s more striking than plain white.

 One way to address this problem is to photograph the roses in black and white.
 Then, the white rose will stand out, even if it’s surrounded by color.
 Its white petals will be a lovely contrast to the dark background.

 You can use this technique with other colors, too.
 For instance, if you want viewers to focus on the flower’s shape and shading rather than its color, you can shoot in black and white.

-Many of the above photos were selected from our Flickr community.
+Most of the above photos were selected from our wonderful Flickr community.
 Got a beautiful rose photo?
 Share it with the group so we can appreciate it!